launchdarkly/ld-find-code-refs/README.md

 #### Windows

+**Note**: The underlying dependency used for search, `ag`, has known performance issues when built for Windows.
+Unofficial Windows builds are available for `ag` from various forks on GitHub, although correctness and performance cannot be guaranteed.
+If you are experiencing issues running `ld-find-code-refs` on Windows, we recommend using the [Docker image](#docker) instead.

 A Windows executable of `ld-find-code-refs` is available on the [releases page](https://github.com/launchdarkly/ld-find-code-refs/releases/latest).

 The following Chocolatey command may be used to install the required dependency, `ag`.
 If you do not have Chocolatey installed, see `ag`'s documentation for [installation instructions](https://github.com/ggreer/the_silver_searcher#windows).

 ```powershell
 choco install ag